As the summer heat kicks in, the Chesapeake Bay becomes a great place to cool off. But is the water always safe to be in?

 The answer to that question depends on where you are.
 There a hundreds of beaches along the Bay and its tidal tributaries, and the water quality can change with a single rain or runoff event.

-If you plan to swim at a beach or park, you can look up the specific location and find a water quality update.
+If you plan to swim at a beach or park, you can also look up the specific location and find a water quality update.

 How to find a water quality update